quixio/quix-streams/docs/publish.md

 Will result in this parameter hierarchy in the parameter selection dialogs.

-## Writing events
+## Publishing events

-`EventData` is the formal class in Quix Streams which represents an Event data packet in memory. `EventData` is meant to be used when the data is intended to be consumed only as single unit, such as json payload where properties can't be converted to individual parameters.
-EventData can also be better for non-standard changes such as a machine shutting down might publish an event named ShutDown.
+`EventData` is the formal class in Quix Streams which represents an Event data packet in memory. `EventData` is meant to be used when the data is intended to be consumed only as single unit, such as a JSON payload where properties can't be converted to individual parameters. `EventData` can also be better for non-standard changes, such as when a machine shutting down publishes an event named `ShutDown`.

 !!! tip